-From battling depression to winning the French Open: the re-birth of Ashleigh Barty
+From battling depression to year-end No.1: the re-birth of Ashleigh Barty

 In September 2014, Ashleigh Barty was 18 years old and sick of tennis.